 What is Catholic Lectionary?

 Catholic Lectionary is a Catholic liturgical book containing portions of the Bible appointed to be read on particular days of the year.
 It is otherwise called Daily Mass Readings book.
 The Word read out from Catholic Lectionary is used for Daily Scripture lessons preached during homily.

 Catholic Lectionary is sometimes called Roman Catholic Lectionary.
 This is because it contains specifically Catholic readings for Roman Rite.
-But, this does not mean that the Eastern church does not use it.
+But, this does not mean that the Eastern church does not use it in some instances.

-There is another called Revised Common Lectionary.
-The fact is that all of them are almost the same.
+There is another kind of Lectionary called Revised Common Lectionary.
+The fact remains that all of them are almost the same.
 Though, there may be some difference in arrangement and translations.